AWS HPC Blog

 Latency isn’t irrelevant, though.
 It’s just that so many of us in the community overlooked the real goal, which is for MPI ranks on different machines to exchange chunks of data quickly.
 Single-packet latency measures are only a good proxy for that when your network is perfect, lossless, and uncongested.
 Real applications send large chunks of data to each other.
 Real networks are busy.
 What governs “quickly” is whether the hundreds, or thousands of packets that make up that data exchange arrive intact.
 They also must arrive soon enough (for the next timestep in a simulation, say) so they’re not holding up the other ranks.

 On any real network fabric (ours included) packets get lost, or blocked by transient hot spots and congestion.
 This isn’t something that happens once a day.
 It’s happening all the time.
 That leads to transmit/receive pairs spending numerous cycles (hundreds, sometimes thousands of microseconds) figuring out that a packet must get sent again.
-And in those milliseconds, a CPU could be executing a quarter of a million instructions.
+And in those milliseconds, a CPU could be executing millions of instructions.

 Most fabrics (like Infiniband) and protocols (like TCP) send the packets in order, like a conga line (cue the Cha Cha music your parents played in the 70s).
 That’s a design choice those transports made (back in the day), making it the network’s problem to re-assemble messages into contiguous blocks of data.
 However, it means a single packet getting lost messes up the on-time arrival of all the packets behind it in the queue (an effect called “head of line blocking”).
 However, it did save the need for a fancy PCI card (or worse, an expensive CPU) being involved to reassemble the data and chaperone all the stragglers.